protocol/research-website/content/posts/202003-sourcecred-intro/index.md

 > Figure 3.
 A set of weight sliders to set parameters controlling the relative weights of different contributions.

 Additionally, parameters, cred, and grain are all scoped to a community.
 This means that the community that supports a project sets and controls the parameters.
 For that matter, it’s worth reiterating that (lowercase) cred and grain generated for a project are specific to that project.
 SourceCred is about providing community control, keeping humans in the loop, both for gaming mitigation and general adaptability.
-At the bottom line, it’s important to keep the humans in control, because good governance technology only works with the consent of the governed.
+At the bottom line, it’s important to keep the humans in control because good governance technology only works with the consent of the governed.

 #### Manual input

-It’s also worth noting that not all contributions occur on platforms with automated data fetching, thus the capability exists to individually add them to the contribution graph directly at this stage.
+It’s also worth noting that not all contributions occur on platforms with automated data fetching; thus, the capability exists to individually add them to the contribution graph directly at this stage.
 There will always be data that has to be incorporated manually, and how to account for those contributions, especially those not easily quantified, remains an active area of discussion.

 #### Merging graphs